mukobi/welfare-diplomacy/README.md

 ### Run Exploitation Experiments

+To test how robust an agent policy is against counterplay, we developed two kinds of exploiter agents: Language models prompted with instructions to exploit the other players (_exploiters_, simpler to set up) and hybrid agents that switch between normal language models when playing nice and pre-trained Standard Diplomacy RL agents when being treacherous (_super exploiters_, more effective).

 If you run `experiments/simulate_game.py` with `exploiter_prompt`, `exploiter_powers`, and optionally `exploiter_model` set (see `--help` documentation), this will prompt normal scaffolded language models to try to get them to exploit the other agents.
-See `./experiments/sweeps/exploitation/Exploit 2E GPT-4 Self.yaml` for an example.
+See [`./experiments/sweeps/exploitation/Exploit 2E GPT-4 Self.yaml`](experiments/sweeps/exploitation/Exploit%202E%20GPT-4%20Self.yaml) for an example.
 In practice, we find these are not very good exploiting powers.

 Instead, we recommend you use the "super exploiters" by just passing a comma-separate list of power names for `super_exploiter_powers`.
 These behave as a normal language model agent (i.e. cooperatively) until the other powers have a combined unit count below `unit_threshold` (default: 10), at which point they will switch to the pre-trained RL Standard Diplomacy agents (hence why you need to download weights above).
 Finally, when these agents have captured `center_threshold` or more supply centers (default 10) or 2 years remain in the game, they'll switch back to the cooperative language model policy to demilitarize and gain a bunch of welfare points at the end of the game.
 For example: